-- The timely filing of Forms 10-K and 10-Q impacts S-3 eligibility. - Form 12b-25 (Form NT) provides a 15-day grace period that extends eligibility. - Must disclose reason the report cannot be filed timely; if related to an anticipated restatement or correction of prior financial reporting, be sure to say so in Form 12b-25. - Failure to timely file will cause an otherwise eligible issuer to lose Form S-3 eligibility for at least 12 months. - There are nuances in the rules as to how late 8-K and 10-Q filings impact use of existing shelf registration statements vs. eligibility to file a new shelf registration statement.
+- The timely filing of Forms 10-K and 10-Q impacts S-3 eligibility. - Form 12b-25 (Form NT) provides a grace period (5 days for Form 10-Q; 15 days for Form 10-K) that extends eligibility. - Must disclose reason the report cannot be filed timely; if related to an anticipated restatement or correction of prior financial reporting, be sure to say so in Form 12b-25. - Failure to timely file will cause an otherwise eligible issuer to lose Form S-3 eligibility for at least 12 months. - There are nuances in the rules as to how late 8-K and 10-Q filings impact use of existing shelf registration statements vs. eligibility to file a new shelf registration statement.

-- Smaller reporting company (SRC): - Not an investment company, an issuer of asset-backed securities, or a majority-owned subsidiary of a parent that is not an SRC. - Annual revenues of less than \$100 million during the most recently completed fiscal year and either no public float or public float of less than \$700 million.\ - Public float of less than \$250 million (regardless of annual revenues).\ - Eligible to take advantage of scaled-down disclosure requirements.
+- Smaller reporting company (SRC): - Not an investment company, an issuer of asset-backed securities, or a majority-owned subsidiary of a parent that is not an SRC. - Annual revenues of less than \$100 million during the most recently completed fiscal year and either no public float or public float of less than \$700 million. - Public float of less than \$250 million (regardless of annual revenues). - Eligible to take advantage of scaled-down disclosure requirements.